awentzonline/image-analogies/README.md

  * --pool-mode Pooling style used by VGG
  * * 'avg': average pooling - generally smoother results
  * * 'max': max pooling - more noisy but maybe that's what you want (original default)
+ * --contrast adjust the contrast of the output by removing the bottom x percentile and scaling by the (100 - x)th percentile.
+Defaults to 1.0

 The analogy loss is the amount of influence of B -> A -> A' -> B' It should be set a lot higher than the MRF loss (default is 9:1)